 There’s no denying that vegetables are great for canines.
-(We’re big fans of peas as a natural source of fiber for pups!)
+We’re big fans of peas as a natural source of fiber for pups!
 And if you’re a vegetarian yourself, you might feel weird about dishing out meat on a daily basis.
-But can a plant-based diet really fulfill all of their nutritional needs?
+But can a plant-based diet really fulfill all of your pup’s nutritional needs?

 Vegetarian diets tend to lack amino acids, taurine and L-carnitine—without these, your dog’s heart could become large and eventually dysfunctional, says Justine Lee, toxicologist and vet specialist at the Animal Emergency & Referral Center of Minnesota.
 Other vitamins and minerals that are often missing include phosphorus and iron.
 It’s also harder for dogs to readily absorb the essential vitamins via plants versus meat because they contain cellulose.

 Dogs have a relatively high protein requirement—and a bowl of greens isn’t going to cut it for them, even if you add beans or soy, Lee says.
 They do best with animal fats, proteins, amino acids, plus some greens.
 And while the veggies aren’t bad for them, it’s the omega-3 fatty acids and the taurine that’s really keeping your pup healthy, Lee says.

 A 2015 study published in the Journal of the American Veterinary Medical Association found that most commercial vegetarian diets weren’t compliant with labeling regulations.
 “We were not surprised by the finding of amino acid adequacy in the diets,” says Jennifer Larson, associate professor of clinical nutrition at the Veterinary Medical Teaching Hospital at the University of California Davis.
 “However, we were surprised that so many of the diets evaluated had issues with appropriate labeling.”